4 Reasons For Using Collaborative Robots in Your Welding Operations

 And because of its increased precision, a welding cobot tool can use materials more efficiently and welds faster.
 This translates to cost savings and higher yield.
-Studies show that you can expect a return of investment within 6 to 13 months with a welding cobot.

 It’s no question that certified welders are great at their job.
 Still, the constant repetition of the task can often result in human error and sometimes poor quality results as the welders get tired.